- What is the Nutrition Evidence Library (NEL)?

 A NEL systematic review is a state-of-the-art method for evaluating scientific evidence to answer a precise question or series of questions that may form the foundation for Federal policy and programs.
 Nutrition Evidence Library systematic reviews are conducted by a multidisciplinary research team based on a predefined approach and criteria to:

-- Develop research questions
+- Develop systematic review questions

-- Grade conclusion statements
+- Develop conclusion statements and grade the evidence

 Electronic tools are used to describe and document each step to ensure, objectivity, transparency, and reproducibility of the process.